donders-research-data-management/rdm-wiki/hpc-wiki/en/linux/bash/BASHexercise.md

     # If someone tries to execute a BASH script that does not have the #!/bin/bash line, and they are in a non-BASH shell, then the script
     # will not probably not work correctly because all the syntax of different shell languages is different. has different.
     # The syntax of the interpreter directive  is a  #! followed immediately by the absolute path of the interpreter you'd like to use.
     # In most GNU/Linux systems, BASH is expected to live in the /bin folder, so it's full path is normally /bin/bash.
-To find the full path of a program that is already on your path, run the command
     ```

 3. So far this script will do nothing if run because it only contains an interpreter directive and commentary.
 Let's add some commands to the script to make it do something.
-Recall the first execise where you grep'd over the log file.
+Recall the previous execise where you grep'd over the log file.
 If we want to save those commands to use again, a script is a very good way to do that.
 Add the following commands to your script following the commantary.

     ```bash
-    cat gcutError_recon-all.log | grep "Subject05" | head -1
+    cat gcutError_recon-all.log | grep "Subject[0-9][0-9]" | head -1
     ```

-4. Save this file as `~/Scripts/myScript.sh`
+4. Save this file as `~/Scripts/logSearch.sh`

 5. Set the script as executable with the following command

     ```bash
-    $ chmod +x ~/Scripts/script.sh
+    $ chmod +x ~/Scripts/logSearch.sh
     ```

-   NB!
-This step is extrememly important.
+   Achtung: This step is extrememly important.
 Your script will not run unless you tell linux that it can be run.
 This is a security thing.
 In the chmod (change mode) command, `+x` is an option meaning "plus executable," or set this file to have permission to execute for all users.
 For more and potentially confusing information, run the command

     ```bash
     $ man chmod